paolocerto/x3cms/README.md

 X3 CMS
-Your Next Content Management System: X3 CMS is a CMS PHP based, is easy to use, W3C compliant, accessible, support themes and plugins.
+Your Next Content Management System: X3 CMS is a CMS PHP based, is easy to use, W3C compliant, accessible, it supports themes and plugins.
 Since 0.4 version the engine is a Php MVC Framework derived from Kohana (http://kohanaphp.com).

 ---

 VERSION 0.9.99 STABLE (September 2023)

+X3 CMS is now an old project: I learnt a lot working on it.
+There are still few web applications built with it.
+One of them lately required a refresh so I decided to refresh the repo as a tribute.
+The PHP code is old style but many ideas in it were good and allowed to create complex web applications that run today.
+With a bit of new (Alpine.js and TailwindCSS) it still looks great.

 Which news?
     - moved to TailwindCSS and Alpine.js